M.Ed. in Exercise Science, Wichita State University, 2012

 B.A. in Exercise Science, Wichita State University, 2009

 Strength and conditioning

 Balance and stability

-Peter Rohleder is a native of Wichita, Kansas.
-He is a clinical instructor in the Department of Kinesiology and Health.
-He has extensive experience in the field of exercise, fitness, athletic performance and specialized body transformation.
-He has a combined 14 years’ experience in the exercise and fitness field as an instructor, strength coach and fitness studio owner.
+Peter Rohleder, a native of Wichita, Kansas, is a clinical instructor in the Department of Kinesiology and Health and has extensive experience in the fields of exercise, fitness, athletic performance, movement enhancement and correction, and specialized body transformation.
+He has 16 years of experience working as an instructor, performance specialist, strength coach, consultant, and fitness studio owner.